finalstate/Espynoza/README.md

 All user actions are made through a command-line interface, *Espynoza.py* (use --help for details).
 Configuration is made via Python files (basically variable assignments).
 Configuration files exist on the global level, as well as for the individual target devices.

 The framework, running on the target device, handles initial connection to the Wifi network, and then establishes a connection with the specified MQTT broker.
 The host server may then send commands to the target device, using standard Python syntax, and will receive data produced on the target.
 The frameworks main loop calls (user-definable) handlers to perform actions such as setting outputs and reading sensor data.
+A wachdog will reboot the target if the board hangs.

 Right now, some simple sample handlers are provided with Espynoza, more will follow soon.
 The aim is to create a library that will allow the user to build a system by writing a configuration file for simple cases, but that may be extended by writing small code fragments in Python for more special cases.